YORK SIMCOE NATURE CLUB

 Special Projects

 Every year the Club initiates a special project for which money is raised through donations.
 For the last few years, the special project has been to raise money to send a young person to the Ontario Nature Youth Summit.
 The Summit is a weekend experience for about 100 youths to learn about nature and network with others of like interest.
-In the past, special projects included the following:

 • The Owl Foundation